jdee/settings-bundle/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-settings_bundle)

+# Work in progress

+This plugin is currently unfinished and unreleased.
+See #1 for general discussion.

 ## Getting Started

 This project is a [fastlane](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-settings_bundle`, add it to your project by running: